Costs Associated With Selling Your Home

 Taxes

 Selling your house also means you’ll potentially have to pay capital gains taxes, which taxes you on the net profit of your house sale.
 There are exemptions.
-For example, if you’re single and lived in the house as your primary residence for at least two of the last five years, you don’t have to pay capital gains taxes on $250,000 of the net profits.
-If the home wasn’t your primary residence or if you made more profit, you’ll pay capital gains taxes, which vary between 0-20%, plus the potential Net Investment Income, plus depreciation capture — depending on the amount and your tax filing status.
+For example, if you lived in the house as your primary residence for at least two of the last five years, you don’t have to pay capital gains taxes on $250,000 of the net profits if single or $500,000 if you are married filing jointly.
+If the home wasn’t your primary residence or if you made more profit, you’ll pay capital gains taxes, which vary between 0-20%, plus the potential Net Investment Income (NII) tax, plus depreciation capture — depending on the amount and your tax filing status.
 If you’d like more information or if you’re looking for a way to defer your capital gains taxes, connect with us to learn about 1031 exchange strategies.